MinistrySafe/api-documentation/source/index.html.md

   ]
 ```

 Retrieves a list of users.
 Users will be returned up to 100 at a time.
 This endpoint supports paging.
 The default page is 1.
-To retrieve the next hundred users, change the `page` param to 2, and 3 and 4 etc etc.
+To retrieve the next hundred users, change the `page` param to 2, 3, 4 etc.

 ### HTTP Request